 It's not the official or final bill that's been voted or legislated on because it's in the rules committee first before it goes any further.

-But that is what's out there, and then we have the ten final points.
+And then we have the 10 final points.

 You know, we passed a bill that had, you know, things that conservatives really cared about.

-They're only beholden to do two years, and then within those two years, they're allowed to add more on as they see fit.
+And then within those two years, they're allowed to add more on as they see fit.

 Or what if we need to allocate more funding to one department over another?

-Well, we knew the Republican the first Republican deal that what they passed, which I thought was a great bill and a reasonable bill, um, was scored out saving 4.8 trillion.
+we have to meet in the middle so the more moderate republicans we knew the republican the first republican deal that they passed which i thought was a great bill and a reasonable bill um was scored out saving 4.8 trillion And I think that that should have remained the foundation.

-And, you know, look, that there are certain deadlines, at least in the minds of Washington, not in the minds of real economists.
+And, you know, look, there are certain deadlines, at least in the minds of Washington, not in the minds of real economists.

-June the fifth.
+June the 5th.

-Uh and remember that the House, you know, they have a deal, they have 72 hours to read the bill.
+They have 72 hours to read the bill.

-I I think that there's a printed form of it.
+I think that there's a printed form of it.

 So I think there's still a few things to work out in this.

-But when you look at the negatives on this deal, there's there's no budget caps after 2025, no non-enforceable appropriations targets, which we all know is meaningless.
+But when you look at the negatives on this deal, there's no budget caps after 2025, no non-enforceable appropriations targets, which we all know is meaningless.

 By the way, China is on the march.